Logo of Pest Crews

 Search providers near you

-Best Termite Inspection in Iowa Ranked
+Best Termite Inspection Companies in Iowa Ranked

 A termite inspection, often called a Wood Destroying Insect (WDI) or Wood Destroying Organism (WDO) inspection, is a specialized visual examination of a property for signs of wood-destroying pests.
 In Iowa, this service is a critical step in most real estate transactions, providing essential protection for both lenders and buyers.
 This guide will help you understand the process, costs, and importance of a professional termite inspection, and how to find qualified local inspectors to safeguard your investment.